rl-institut/multi-vector-simulator/docs/model/simulation_outputs.rst

 .. include:: outputs/plot_dispatch.inc

-An example of the graph vizualizing the asset dispatch on a specific bus is shown below.
+An example of the graph displaying the asset dispatch on a specific bus is shown below.

 .. image:: images/example_dispatch_assets.png
  :width: 600